Harem: Uzbekistan

+Khiva
-The royal harem of the ruler of the Khanate of Khiva (1511-1920) in Central Asia (Uzbekistan) was composed of both legal wives and slave concubines.
-The khan had four legal wives, who were obliged to be practicing Muslim women.

-Aside from his legal wives, enslaved women were acquired from slave markets.
-These were obliged to be non-Muslims since Muslims could not be slaves.
+The royal harem of the Arabshahid dynasty (Yadigarid Shibanid dynasty) and the Qungrad dynasty of the Khanate of Khiva (1511–1920) in Central Asia (Uzbekistan) was composed of both legal wives and slave concubines.
+The khan had four legal wives, who were obliged to be free Muslim women.
+Aside from his legal wives, enslaved women were acquired from slave markets and were obliged to be non-Muslims since free Muslim women could not be slaves.
 The enslaved girls were initially given as servants to the khan's mother.
-She provided them with an education after some of them were selected to be the concubines to the khan.
+She provided them with an education to make them suitable for concubinage, after which some of them were selected to be the concubines to the khan.

-Only the khan's legal wives were allowed to give birth to his children, and the slave concubines who conceived were given a forced abortion.
+Only the khan's legal wives were allowed to give birth to his children, and the slave concubines who conceived were given forced abortions.
 The women could be sold off if they did not please the khan, or given in marriage to his favored subjects.
-The son of the khan were not allowed to inherit his father's concubine, so when a khan died, his concubines were sold at the slave market.
+The son of the khan was not allowed to inherit his father's concubine, so when a khan died, his concubines were sold at the slave market.
 Men were normally not allowed to visit the harem, but Jewish tradeswomen were allowed in to sell their wares, such as clothes, to the harem inhabitants.

+Bukhara

-The royal harem of the ruler of the Emirate of Bukhara (1785-1920) in Central Asia (Uzbekistan) was similar to that of the Khanate of Khiva.
-The last Emir of Bukhara was reported to have a harem with 100 women, but also a separate "harem" of ‘nectarine-complexioned dancing boys’.
-The harem was abolished when the Soviet conquered the area and the khan was forced to flee; he reportedly left the harem women behind, but did take some of his dancing boys with him.
+The royal harem of the Manghud or Manghit dynasty ruler of the Emirate of Bukhara (1785–1920) in Central Asia (Uzbekistan) was similar to that of the Khanate of Khiva.
+The last Emir of Bukhara was reported to have a harem with 100 women (provided via the Bukhara slave trade), but also a separate "harem" of 'nectarine-complexioned dancing boys'.
+The harem was abolished when the Soviets conquered the area and the khan Sayyid Mir Muhammad Alim Khan was forced to flee; he reportedly left the harem women behind, but did take some of his dancing boys with him.